 Based on this understanding about the perfect bodily shapes of fire, earth, air, and water, Timaeus was able to explain the necessary, or physical, causes of a variety of natural phenomena.

-Another property of the primary bodies, according to Timaeus, is that they have several varieties.
+The primary bodies, according to Timaeus, have several varieties.
 This is because, when he constructed the half-square and half-equilateral triangles as the bases for the faces of the regular solids, the Demiurge used several sizes of his two elementary triangles, specifically, as many sizes as varieties in each of the four kinds.
 Fire, for example, exists as flame but also as an effluence from flame which does not burn (this variety of fire is critical to how, in Timaeus’ explanation, vision works), as well as glowing embers when flame is quenched.
 We see air in a bright and clear variety we call “aether,” and in darker varieties we call “fog” and the like.
 Water has two primary types, liquid and fusible.
-From the liquid type the Demiurge made fluids such as oil and wine, and from various other water-based mixtures and processes hail, ice, snow, and frost, and the compounds we see oozing out from plants and to which we give the general name “juices.”
+From the liquid type the Demiurge made fluids such as oil and wine, and from various other water-based mixtures and processes hail, ice, snow, and frost, and the compounds we see oozing out from plants and to which we give the general name “juices” or “sap.”
 From the fusible type he made compounds such as gold, adamant, and copper.
-From different varieties of earth, he made substances such as stone, soda, salt, glass, and wax.
+From different varieties of earth he made substances such as stone, soda, salt, glass, and wax.
 Timaeus went into much great detail than I am giving here about the properties and processes behind the formation of all these varieties and compounds.

-Timaeus also elaborated on the qualities or powers of substances: hot and cold, hard and soft, heavy and light, smooth and rough, black and white, etc. These do not exist except where there is a sentient being.
-At this point in his speech he had not yet described the construction of the human body, so, asking us to assume for now the existence of sensation, he began by explaining how it is that we call some things “hot,” some “cold,” etc. He began with tactile qualities.
-The phenomena of sensation result, in ways in which Timaeus detailed, from the properties of the different shapes – the fine edges, sharp angles, small-size particles, and swift movement of fire, for example – and from the interaction of two objects both made from the same body-stuff, the object that appears to be hot, for example, and the sense organs of the sentient being.
+I have alluded previously to the qualities or powers of substances: hot and cold, hard and soft, heavy and light, smooth and rough, black and white, etc. These do not exist except where there is a sentient being.
+At this point in his speech Timaeus had not yet described the construction of the human body, so he asked us for the time being to assume the existence of sensation.
+With that, he began by explaining how it is that we call some things “hot,” some “cold,” etc. (he began his discussion of perception with tactile qualities).
+The phenomena of sensation result from the properties of the different shapes – the fine edges, sharp angles, small-size particles, and swift movement of fire, for example – and from the interaction of two objects composed from these shapes, namely, the object that appears to be hot, for example, and the sense organs of the sentient being.

-Sometimes these tactile affections have an element of either pleasantness or painfulness.
+Sometimes these tactile affections have an element of pleasantness or of painfulness.
 Pleasure and pain similarly have their explanation in the properties of the primary bodies, in particular, their relative mobility.
 When something that is naturally mobile is invaded by even a slight affection, it spreads it all around, one particle passing on the same affect to another, until they reach the consciousness and report the quality of the agent.
 But something that is naturally immobile does not transmit the affection and leaves the subject without sensation.
 This is the case, for example, with bone and hair and all the other parts in our bodies that are composed chiefly of earth.
-An affection which violently disturbs the normal state, if it happens suddenly, is painful.
+When the former happens so as to violently disturb the normal state, and if it happens suddenly, it is painful.
 The sudden restoration of the normal state is pleasant.
-Non-violent and unimpeded modifications certainly reach the consciousness and cause sensations, but involve no pain or pleasure, as is the case with sight.
-Again, Timaeus went into much greater detail than I am reporting, as he moved on from tactile sensations to taste, smells, sounds, and colors.
+Unimpeded but non-violent modifications certainly reach the consciousness and cause sensations, but involve no pain or pleasure, as is the case with sight.
+Again, Timaeus went into much greater detail than I am reporting, and he moved on from tactile sensations to taste, smells, sounds, and colors.

-Timaeus concluded his second look at the creation of the world’s body by again reminding us that all the causes of natural phenomena he had just enumerated are causes constituted of necessity; but that, beginning with the imposition of regular geometrical shapes, in creating what Timaeus called “the self-sufficing and most perfect god,” namely, the Cosmos, the Demiurge, or Reason, made these causes subservient to the true cause, which was his desire to make the most perfect world possible.
+Timaeus concluded his second look at the creation of the world’s body by again reminding us that all the causes of natural phenomena he had just enumerated are causes constituted of necessity; but that, in creating what Timaeus here called “the self-sufficing and most perfect god,” namely, the Cosmos, the Demiurge, or Reason, beginning with the imposition of regular geometrical shapes, made these causes subservient to the true cause, which was his desire to make the most perfect world possible.
 We must therefore distinguish, Timaeus reasserted, between two kinds of causes, the necessary and the divine.
 We seek out the necessary causes as the indispensable means for seeking out the divine.
 The latter is the true source of happiness.

 However, you will feel by now, dear reader, that there is a gaping hole in my secondhand account, and that is Timaeus’ account of the creation of the world’s soul.
 After all, Timaeus said, the Demiurge intended soul to be “the mistress and governor of body.”